coursetable/ferry/docs/4_same_classes.md

 1. For each course in `courses`, create a node in the graph corresponding to the course.
 2. Connect the pairs of courses that share at least one code in common.
 3. Prune the edges to remove false positives.
-Given an edge between two courses *A* and *B*, keep it only if:
+Given an edge between two courses *A* and *B*, keep it only if at least one of the following applies:
    - A and B have the exact same title or description.
    - The normalized text distance between the titles is below some threshold.
    - The normalized text distance between the descriptions is below some threshold.